London Reefs, Vietnam and Cuarteron Reef a.k.a. Huayang Island, China, Spratly Islands

 Updated August 22, 2024

-In the heart of the Spratly Islands, just southeast of Fiery Cross West and east of Spratly Island, we see a small line of five reefs called the London Reefs.
+In the heart of the Spratly Islands, just southwest of Fiery Cross West and east of Spratly Island, we see a small line of five reefs called the London Reefs.
 From west to east, they are (West Reef, Central Reef, East Reef - Vietnamese) and Cuarteron Reef, which is PRC operated and maintained.

 Cuarteron is militarized and permanently inhabited, and the other islands also show signs of land reclamation, development and habitation.
 According to the NGA, they are all difficult to navigate around so please use caution, and have the sun to your back.

-In the heart of the Spratly Islands, just southeast of Fiery Cross West and east of Spratly Island, we see a small line of five reefs called the London Reefs.
+In the heart of the Spratly Islands, just southwest of Fiery Cross West and east of Spratly Island, we see a small line of five reefs called the London Reefs.
 From west to east, they are (West Reef, Central Reef, East Reef - Vietnamese) and Cuarteron Reef, which is PRC operated and maintained.

 Cuarteron is militarized and permanently inhabited, and the other islands also show signs of land reclamation, development and habitation.
 According to the NGA, they are all difficult to navigate around so please use caution, and have the sun to your back.